dvelatcodes/dvelatcodes/README.md

 - 👋 Hi, I’m @dvelatcodes
 - 👀 I’m interested in javascript and python
-- 🌱 I’m currently learning react
+- 🌱 I’m currently working with react
 - 💞️ I’m looking to collaborate on life changing projects
 - 📫 How to reach me https://www.linkedin.com/in/love-olubummo-b6387a1b2/